 The notification triggered Article 50 of the Treaty on European Union and paved the way for negotiations on a Withdrawal Agreement, which came into force on 1st February 2020.
 This was followed by a transition period that allowed for an orderly UK exit and provided time to negotiate a new EU/UK partnership.

-The UK has lost the rights and benefits it had as an EU Member State and it is no longer a part of the EU’s Single Market and Customs Union or covered by the EU’s international agreements.
+Following its withdrawal from the European Union, the UK has lost the benefits it had as an EU Member State and it is no longer a part of the Single Market or Customs Union, and nor is it covered by the EU’s international agreements.

 Protocol on Ireland/Northern Ireland

-The Withdrawal Agreement includes a Protocol on Ireland and Northern Ireland that’s designed to prevent a hard border on the island.
-This Protocol came into force on 1st January 2021.
+The Withdrawal Agreement includes a binding Protocol on Ireland and Northern Ireland that’s primarily designed to prevent a hard border on the island.

-The protocol was a major priority during Withdrawal Agreement negotiations and it required a creative, workable solution to protect the all-island economy and the Good Friday (Belfast) Agreement.
+The protocol was a major priority during Withdrawal Agreement negotiations and a creative, workable solution to protect the all-island economy, the Single Market and the Good Friday (Belfast) Agreement was required.

-Brexit has made frictionless trade between the EU and the UK impossible but the Protocol is a complex system that allows Northern Ireland to remain in the UK customs territory and, at the same time, benefit from access to the Single Market.
+Brexit has made frictionless trade between the EU and the UK impossible, but the Protocol is a complex system that allows Northern Ireland to remain in the UK customs territory and, at the same time, benefit from access to the Single Market for the movement of goods.

-It also allows for crucial North-South cooperation in areas such as agriculture, transport, education, tourism and ensures the Single Electricity Market is preserved.
+It also allows for North-South cooperation in areas of mutual benefit, such as agriculture, transport, education, tourism, and the Single Electricity Market.

-The PEACE funding programmes that support peace and reconciliation and promote economic and social progress in Northern Ireland and the Border Regions of Ireland are also continuing.
+The PEACE funding programmes that support peace and reconciliation and promote economic and social progress in Northern Ireland and the Border Regions of Ireland are also continuing under Withdrawal Agreement commitments.

 - The protocol guarantees that there won’t be a hard border on the island of Ireland, including any physical infrastructure or related checks and controls.